manaruchi/weatherdataviz/README.md

 Wind direction is a circular variable (0° = 360°), so direct linear interpolation may cause errors across the 0/360 boundary.

 Recommended method: vector decomposition — convert direction + speed to u/v components, interpolate u and v linearly, then convert back to direction using atan2.

+* Added Logic to Interpolate Wind and Temperature
+* Now Route Forecast can be downloaded as VIOM compatible XLSX file.